gsilvapt/gsilvapt/README.md

 :robot: Tech stuff:

 - Software Developer with a focus on cyber security.
-Working now as an AppSec Engineer, mostly building tools, CLIs and automation to build a secure SDLC.
+Working now as an AppSec Engineer, mostly building tools, CLIs and automation to secure the software development lifecycle.

-- Occasional security researcher.
+- Occasional security researcher, eternal reverse engineering learner.

-- I code in Python and Go, interchangeably.
+- Python and Go _connoisseur_.
 I try to pick the best tool for the trade.

-- Lover and contributor of open source software/communities.
+- Passionate and contributor of open source software.

-- Despite not writing front-end code anymore, I coded in ReactJS a long time ago - when React 16 came out?

-- Sometimes I write my own thoughts and experiences in [my website](https://gsilvapt.me) but I don't do it as often as I should!
+- Sometimes I share my thoughts and experiences in [my website](https://gsilvapt.me) but I don't do it as often as I should!

-- If you want to reach out to me, you can do it on [Twitter](https://gsilvapt.me) or on [LinkedIn](https://www.linkedin.com/in/gsilvapt/).
+- If you want to reach out to me, you can do it on [Twitter](https://gsilvapt.me), or <a rel="me" href="https://infosec.exchange/@gsilvapt">Mastodon</a>, or on [LinkedIn](https://www.linkedin.com/in/gsilvapt/).

 </td>
 <td valign="top" width="50%">